 Step 5: Wait one full old-TTL cycle

 Note the TTL of the previous record version (registrar dashboards usually keep history).
 Wait that long from your edit timestamp — commonly 300s, 1800s, or 3600s.
-If you don’t know, assume 1 hour.
-After that, almost every resolver re-fetches from authoritative.
+If you don’t know it, assume 1 hour.
+After that window, almost every resolver re-fetches from authoritative.

-For the next migration, lower the TTL to 300s 24 hours ahead, then raise it back after propagation completes.
-This drops “wait” from an hour to about 5 minutes.
+For the next migration, lower the TTL to 300s about 24 hours ahead of the change, then raise it back after propagation completes.
+This drops the wait from an hour to roughly 5 minutes.

 Prevention

-• Always use fully qualified CNAME targets with a trailing . to prevent foo.example.com.example.com accidents.
+- Always use fully qualified CNAME targets with a trailing

-• Maintain a “DNS health” cron that queries the same name across 3+ public resolvers every 5 minutes and alerts on divergence.
+dig +trace yourdomain.combefore going live to confirm there is no lame delegation in the root, TLD, and authoritative path. - Maintain a “DNS health” cron that queries the same name across 3 or more public resolvers every 5 minutes and alerts on divergence.

 Tags: #Hosting #Debug #Troubleshooting #DNS